dansgithubuser/dlal/README.md

 The `audio` component is the driver component for interactive audio.

 ## todo
+- focus on visualization/analysis/tooling for speech
-- visualizations for each step
+	- plot tone features for each voiced continuant in model
-- text-to-speech for dlal.subsystem.SpeechSynth
+- phonetics & midi to singing
+	- tone features to tone spectrum

 - audiobro
 	- review existing tracks